adnammit/notes/security.md

 * types of attacks:
 - **DDoS**: Distributed Denial of Service (DDoS)
     * an attempt to make an online service unavailable by overwhelming it with traffic from multiple sources

 ## OWASP'S TOP TEN

 ### INJECTION
+* untrusted data is sent to an interpreter as a part of a command or query in order to trick the interpreter into executing unintended commands
 * most commonly we're talking about SQL injection, but there is also LDAP injection
 * the stats:
     - attack vector: it can be fairly easy